8.12 Confidentiality during research

 Most studies involve keeping details about a study confidential including any early results.

 Community advocates also need to understand and follow similar confidentiality guidelines.
 This sometimes includes signing a confidentiality agreement.

-Most studies will result in one group in a trial doing better than another.
+Most studies will result in one group in a study doing better than another.
 As an advocate you may get to see these results before they are presented in public.

 As long as the study continues to be run ethically and as long as the study question hasn’t been answered, it is important that early results remain confidential.

-Publicising early results could cause an important study to never reach a final result.
+Publicising early results could cause a study to never reach a final result.

-For example, participants may stop or change treatment based on preliminary results, or on word-of-mouth, which may not in fact be reliable.
+For example, participants may stop or change treatment based on preliminary results, or on word-of-mouth, which might actually be wrong.

-Research into AZT is an important historical example of where the first short-term results lead to stopping a trial and then widely prescribing the drug.
-Only with results from a longer 2-year study did it become clear that there was no long-term benefit for most patients.
+Early AZT studies are an example of where early short-term results led to stopping a study and then widely prescribing the drug.
+Only with results from a longer 2-year study did it become clear that there was no long-term benefit for most participants.